UnitedHealth hikes profit forecast after big 2Q

-UnitedHealth is raising its profit expectations for the year after earnings rose almost 13% in the second quarter, topping most expectations.
+UnitedHealth runs one of the nation’s largest pharmacy benefit managers in OptumRx, which is part of an Optum business segment that also manages physician offices and surgery centers and provides technology support.
+Operating earnings from Optum, which is more profitable than the company’s health insurance business, rose 14% to $2.1 billion in the quarter.

-Growing Medicare Advantage coverage and an Optum business that runs prescription drug plans as well as doctor clinics and surgery centers helped the nation’s largest health insurer.
+Earnings from the still-larger health insurance side also grew 12%, helped by gains from the company’s Medicare and retirement business.

-UnitedHealth earned $3.29 billion in the quarter.
+Overall, UnitedHealth said Thursday that it earned $3.29 billion in the quarter.
 Earnings adjusted for one-time events totaled $3.60 per share, which is 14 cents better than expected, according to a survey by Zacks Investment Research.

 Revenue grew 8% to $60.6 billion, about in line with estimates.